Kapeilaash/EduGuide-AI/README.md

 EduGuide-AI is an AI-powered assistant that helps students get quick answers to common university-related questions.
 Whether you need help with hostel applications, LMS password recovery, exam results, or course registration, this assistant is here to help!

 **Key Highlights:**
-- ✅ Trained on 600+ real university helpdesk queries
+- ✅ Dataset contains 600 instruction-response pairs (10 unique samples after cleaning)
 - ✅ Optimized for Sri Lankan university systems
 - ✅ Fast and efficient (uses only 1-2% of model parameters)
 - ✅ Works on free Google Colab GPUs